igucalo78/helm-charts/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## 24.04.2020.
+## 26.04.2020.

-### Added
+### Changed

-- drax beta 0.3.0 chart
-- - includes the oran-clstercontroller 0.1.0
-- oran-clustercontroler 0.1.0
-- - Now uses proper DockerHub image
+- Updated acc-sys-dashboard to 1.5.4
+- - Updated prometheus server not to use securityContext.fsGroup: 10001
+- - Updated prometheus alertmanager not to use securityContext.fsGroup: 65534
+- - Updated metrics-server not to use securityContext.fsGroup: 10001
+- Updated loki-stack to 0.35.1
+- - Updated loki not to use securityContext.fsGroup: 10001
+- Updated acc-dashboard to 0.13.2
-- - Includes all the files required
+- - Using acc-sys-dashboard 1.5.4
-- - Configured the redis hostname and port
+- - Using loki-stack 0.35.1